-As of the date of this report, \$120,967 was owing to Crucell.
-Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy 3 months after receipt in writing to the defaulting party.
-As of the date of this Annual Report, neither party has given notice of default to the other.
+As of the date of this report, approximately \$245,000 was owing to Crucell.
+Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy are not taken within 3 months after notice in writing to the defaulting party.
+Crucell gave GeneMax notice of default on July 6, 2005.
+Genemax has until 3 months from the date of notice to remedy this issue.